kurtosis-tech/kurtosis/core/docs/lib-documentation.md

 * `moduleIds`: A set of Kurtosis module IDs that are running in the enclave

 ### uploadFiles(string pathToUpload)
-Takes a filepath or directory path that will be compressed and uploaded to the Kurtosis filestore for use .
+Takes a filepath or directory path that will be compressed and uploaded to the Kurtosis filestore for use with [ContainerConfig.filesArtifactMountpoints][containerconfig_filesartifactmountpoints].

 **Returns**

-* `uuid`: A unique ID as a string identifying the uploaded files, which can be used in
+* `uuid`: A unique ID as a string identifying the uploaded files, which can be used in [ContainerConfig.filesArtifactMountpoints][containerconfig_filesartifactmountpoints].

 PartitionConnection
 -------------------